JohanPlAr/lord-of-the-strings/README.md

 - The class also has methods as **str** to print the character stats in a viewable fashion

+- GSPREAD API is used to store opponents and high score characters data that can be altered by the developer without any change in the code.
+This allows the game to constantly be updated offering new gaming experiences.

 ## Random Dice functions

-- To create a unique experience each time playing a dice function simulating a six sided dice is implemented creating the stats.
+- To create a unique experience each time playing, a dice function simulating a six sided dice is implemented creating the stats.

 - To increase unpredictability in the battle I created a dice function that transforms every six in a dice roll to two new dice rolls.
 The benefit of this is that a underdog opponent has a greater chance to get lucky.
 This function called battle_dice is only used in the battle function.